bookofproofs/bookofproofs.github.io/_sources/history/18th-century/ajima.md

 **Naonobu Ajima** was a Japanese mathematician and astronomer who developed a theory of integration.

 ### Mathematical Profile (Excerpt):
-* His father was chairman of the Treasury of the clan, and Ajima was born in the official Shinjo residence.
 * Ajima was over thirty years of age before he began his studies with Yamaji.
 * While studying with him, Ajima wrote books on astronomy and helped his teacher to compile an almanac.
 * It was only after Yamaji's death that Ajima began to write works on mathematics.